-Many 7*Mers have achieved professional distinctions, the most recent of which are the 2012 Maurice Ewing Medal received by Ellen Thomas from the American Geophysical Union, the prestigious award received by Kazushige (Kazu) Tomeoka from the Geochemical Research Association in Japan, the GEM Award for Lifetime Achievement received by Jeff Post, and the election of Mihály Pósfai to the Hungarian Academy of Sciences.
-In addition, Peter was recently honored by a symposium in honor of his career at the 2012 Microscopy & Microanalysis (M&M) meeting, and had a mineral, buseckite, named after him.
+Many 7*Mers have achieved professional distinctions, the most recent of which are the 2013 American Women Geoscientists Professional Excellence Award and 2012 AGU Maurice Ewing Medal received by Ellen Thomas; the prestigious award received by Kazushige (Kazu) Tomeoka from the Geochemical Research Association in Japan; the GEM Award for Lifetime Achievement received by Jeff Post; and the election of Mihály Pósfai to the Hungarian Academy of Sciences.
+In addition, Peter was honored by a symposium in honor of his career at the 2012 Microscopy & Microanalysis (M&M) meeting, and had a mineral, buseckite, named after him.
+More details are below.

 These achievements reminded me of other distinctions, listed below.
 I am sure there are many of which I do not know, and I would welcome your suggestions.